Mateusz Lis

-Mateusz Lis (born 27 February 1997) is a Polish professional footballer who plays as a goalkeeper for club Göztepe.
+Mateusz Lis (born 27 February 1997) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Lech Poznań.

-Career
+Club career

 Lis started his career with Lech Poznań.
 In July 2015, he joined Miedź Legnica on a season-long loan.
 In July 2016, Lis joined Podbeskidzie on loan for the season.

 After returning from his loan moves, he struggled to get into the Lech Poznań side, and departed on loan again in January 2017, this time to Raków Częstochowa.

 In July 2018, Lis joined Wisła Kraków on a three-year contract with the option to extend by one year.
-On 8 August 2018, he made his debut for the club in a 1–0 defeat to Jagiellonią Białystok, coming on as a substitute for Patryk Małecki in the 59th minute after Michał Buchalik was given a red card.
+On 8 August 2018, he made his debut for the club in a 1–0 defeat to Jagiellonia Białystok, coming on as a substitute for Patryk Małecki in the 59th minute after Michał Buchalik was given a red card.

 On 5 August 2021, Lis signed for Turkish side Altay.
 He made his debut for the club on 14 August 2021 in a 3–0 victory against Kayserispor.
 After Altay's relegation from the Süper Lig in the 2021–22 season, the club failed to make payments to Lis whilst offering him a new deal.
 He rejected the new contract and remained at the club for an extra two weeks unpaid before leaving in May 2022.

 On 17 June 2022, Lis signed a five-year contract with Southampton pending a work permit, joining as a free agent.

 On 1 September 2022, Lis joined Troyes on a season-long loan.
 Lis made his debut for the club on 16 October 2022 in a 1–1 draw with Ajaccio, and saved a penalty by Riad Nouri.

 On 11 July 2023, he was sent on another year-long loan, this time joining Southampton's sister club, Turkish side Göztepe.
 During his loan spell, he helped Göztepe win promotion back to the Süper Lig.

 On 22 August 2024, Lis joined Göztepe permanently on a three-year contract with the option of an additional year.
+In the 2025–26 season, he kept the most clean sheets in the league, recording 16 in 34 appearances.

+On 16 June 2026, his former club Lech Poznań announced that Lis would be returning to Lech on a three-year contract.
+A month later, on 16 July, he made his first official appearance for Lech in a 3–1 win over Górnik Zabrze in the Polish Super Cup.